CSCfi/csc-user-guide/FAQ.md

 * You need to use the `<iframe>` HTML element, for example, `<iframe width="560" height="315" frameborder="0" srcdoc="https://www.youtube.com/embed/PrgMFna3DKw" title="Adding and removing project members" allow="autoplay; encrypted-media" allowfullscreen></iframe>`
 * Note, a `www.youtube.com/embed/...` style URL is required to appropriately embed the video, the normal URL will not work.
 You can right-click the video in YouTube to copy the normal URL, then just add `/embed/`.
 It's also possible to right-click the video to copy the embed code directly, but it needs to be edited a bit before it can be used, see below.
   * Edit `width` and `height` to match the example above.
-  * Edit the `title` to describe the content of the video.
+  * Use the `title` to describe the content of the video.
   * Use of `srcdoc` is also required instead of plain `src` to avoid cookies if consent has not been granted.

 ## How to add links?